 "Synarchist" movement in Mexico and the friendships he formed with several of its members.

-JUSTICE AND PEACE CENTER (MILWAUKEE) RECORDS, 1970-1982, 4.0 feet (unprocessed).
+JUSTICE AND PEACE CENTER (MILWAUKEE) RECORDS, 1971-1983, 1.7 feet.

 Records of an advocacy and research organization, founded by the Capuchin Franciscan Friars in 1971 and later supported by nine religious communities, including general

 Papers of an author and journalist who reported on the Catholic Church in Latin America for The Nation, the National Catholic Reporter, and

 LIGUTTI, MONSIGNOR LUIGI G., PAPERS, 1909-1985, 10.4 feet.

 Papers of a longtime executive director of the National Catholic Rural Life Conference and representative of the Vatican to the Food and Agriculture organization of the

 United Nations, documenting his efforts to promote rural development and food supply throughout the world.
 Included are general correspondence and subject files, manuscripts,

 photographs, diaries, and tape-recorded recollections.
 Of note are files on the Granger Homesteads, a rural housing development initiated by Ligutti in 1933, and his

 investigation of the management of church property in Malta (1969-1971).

 MADONNA CENTER (CHICAGO) RECORDS, 1865-1979, 4.6 feet.

 Correspondence, reports, case files, and related records of a Catholic settlement house in an Italian neighborhood on the near southwest side of Chicago.
 Also included are

 personal papers of Mary Agnes Amberg, the head resident, and records of the Christ Child Society of Chicago, with which Madonna Center was closely associated.

 McGARRY, ANNA, PAPERS, 1937-1991, 1.0 foot.

 Papers of a pioneer in the movement for interracial justice, documenting her service on the staffs of Philadelphia's Fair Employment Practice's Commission and its successor

 agency, the Commission on Human Relations, and her leadership of the Catholic Interracial Council of Philadelphia.
 Included are clippings, correspondence, memoranda,

 publications, reports, and tape recordings of talks and an oral history interview.

 MILWAUKEE CATHOLIC INTERRACIAL COUNCIL RECORDS, 1959-1969, 0.4 foot.

 Newspaper clippings, minutes, newsletters, and scattered correspondence documenting the work of this agency, an affiliate of the National Catholic Conference for

 NATIONAL ASSOCIATION OF LAITY RECORDS, 1967-1973, 3.4 feet.

 Records of an independent Catholic advocacy group (known at first as the National Association of Laymen) which sought "to bring the unique lay dimension to Church renewal,"

 focusing on issues such as conscientious objection to the Vietnam War, the financial accountability of Catholic dioceses, the religious education of Catholic students (opposing

 government aid to parochial schools), women's rights, and world peace.
 There are files on committees and projects, conventions, board and officers' meetings, and affiliated

 organizations, including the Archdiocesan Laity League of Milwaukee.
 Documentation is scant for the first three years, and there is little or nothing concerning several

 committees and programs and the decision to dissolve the association in 1973.

-NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-present, 4.7 feet.
+NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-[ongoing], 4.7 feet.

 Records of a United States based organization of women religious, founded in 1968.
 Its purpose has been to provide ongoing communication, focusing on the education and

 support of African American women religious while confronting racism in society and the Catholic Church.
 The records include correspondence, minutes, unpublished papers,

 presentations, conference materials, and other materials documenting the programs and services provided by the National Black Sisters Conference (NBSC).
 Also included are

 records from its Development of Educational Services in the Growing Nation (DESIGN) program.

 NATIONAL CATHOLIC CONFERENCE FOR INTERRACIAL JUSTICE RECORDS, 1958-2001, 33.1 feet.

 Records of the national federation of Catholic human relations agencies and interracial councils, founded in 1960 following the U.S. Catholic bishops' statement on racial

 discrimination and segregation, including general correspondence, information on affiliated organizations, minutes of meetings of the board of directors, records of

 conventions and workshops, and subject files concerning Conference services and projects in the areas of education, employment, health care, and legislation.
 Notable

 correspondents include Mathew Ahmann, John LaFarge, S.J., John P. Sisson, and Margaret Traxler.

 Records of a membership organization that is engaged in "challenging and enabling rural people to participate in the Church’s evangelizing ministry and to live the

 faith that does justice," including administrative subject files, minutes and reports of board of directors and executive committee meetings, general correspondence, and

 periodicals and other publications issued by the Conference.
 Notable correspondents include Luigi G. Ligutti, Edward W. O'Rourke, and James L. Vizzard, S.J.

 NATIONAL CATHOLIC SOCIAL ACTION CONFERENCE RECORDS, 1954-1970, 2.0 feet.

 Correspondence, Board and committee minutes, publications, and reports documenting the annual meetings and other activities of the National Catholic Social Action

 Conference, founded in 1957 and dissolved in 1970.
 The collection is composed of the files maintained by Msgr.
 George G. Higgins (director of the Social Action Department of

-the National Catholic Welfare Conference and ex officio member of NCSAC's board), treasurer Ed Marciniak, and presidents John C. Cort and Caroline Pezzullo.
+the National Catholic Welfare Conference and ex-officio member of the NCSAC board), treasurer Ed Marciniak, and presidents John C. Cort and Caroline Pezzullo.

-NATIONAL COALITION OF AMERICAN NUNS RECORDS, 1969-present, 6.3 feet.
+NATIONAL COALITION OF AMERICAN NUNS RECORDS, 1969-[ongoing], 6.3 feet.

-Records of "a group of Sisters united to study and to speak out on issues related to human rights and social justice," including general correspondence, subject files,
+Records of "a group of religious sisters united to study and to speak out on issues related to human rights and social justice," including general correspondence, subject files,

 publications, and minutes and memoranda of meetings.

-NEW WAYS MINISTRY RECORDS, 1977-present, 18.0 feet (unprocessed).
+NEW WAYS MINISTRY RECORDS, 1977-[ongoing], 5.5 feet.

-Records of a "ministry of education, justice, and reconciliation" for lesbian and gay Catholics, founded in 1977 by Jeannine Gramick, S.S.N.D. and Robert Nugent, S.D.S., including
+Records of a "ministry of education, justice, and reconciliation" for lesbian and gay Catholics, founded in 1977 by Jeannine Gramick, S.S.N.D., and Robert Nugent, S.D.S., including